dokester/BayesicFitting/documentation/glossary.md

 ## Glossary <a name="glossary"> </a>

+A list of terms used in this package, with a short explanation.
+The sizes listed at various terms are explained at the end.

 + **Independent Variable**<br>
 The vector(s) of coordinates (locations, times, frequencies or whatever), at which  the measurements were made.
 These vector(s) are